 Our attorneys have brought some of the major and historic challenges to abortion restrictions in Massachusetts, including Moe v.
 Secretary of Administration and Finance, which ensures a person’s right to reproductive freedom is a fundamental right under our state constitution.

-In recent years, the ACLU of Massachusetts sued the U.S. Department of Health and Human Services for permitting the United States Conference of Catholic Bishops to use taxpayer money to impose religiously based restrictions on abortion and contraceptive access for individuals in the federal program for trafficking victims.
+In recent years, the ACLU of Massachusetts sued the U.S. Department of Health and Human Services for permitting the United States Conference of Catholic Bishops to use taxpayer money to impose religiously based restrictions on abortion and contraceptive access for people in the federal program for trafficking victims.
 In 2016, we rallied for reproductive rights at the U.S. Supreme Court during a hearing on a landmark case that protected access to abortion.

 We supported a federal lawsuit challenging the Trump administration’s discriminatory regulations authorizing schools and employers to opt out of providing contraception coverage to their employees and students based on religious or moral beliefs.
 Our view: we care about religious freedom, but religious freedom does not mean imposing religious views on others, especially where a constituional right like access to contraception is at stake.